troykyo/dssloopholes.github.io/category/business/P2P (Person to Person).md

 #### Democratization of Fashion

-P2P platforms empower individuals to participate in the fashion ecosystem beyond being consumers.
+P2P platforms empower individuals to participate in the fashion ecosystem beyond being users.
 Users can become sellers, renting or selling their own clothing items and generating income from their unused or underutilized wardrobe.
 This democratization of fashion allows for greater diversity in styles and brands, encouraging a more inclusive and accessible fashion marketplace.

 ### Case studies